microsoft/DevSkim/README.md

 vulnerability in order to fix the issue at the point of introduction, and to help build awareness for the developer.

-### PUBLIC PREVIEW

-DevSkim is currently in *public preview*.
-We're looking forward to working with the community to improve both the scanning engines and rules over the next few months, and welcome your feedback and contributions!

 ### Repository Structure

 DevSkim and its plugins/extensions are currently being merged here into a single repository.